Bre-Ann Slay, PsyD LP IMH-E®

 Clinically, I work from an attachment and behavioral lens, focusing on meeting goals through understanding the relationship a caregiver has with their child and their goals for their future.
 I specialize in CPP, PCIT, and other play-based treatments to improve a child's overall well-being.
 I enjoy getting to know people in a genuine way to meet people where they are while providing a gentle nudge.
 I get to know parents very well because it is important for me to understand you, your background, your values, and your goals to assist you best.

 Caring for a child with behavioral or emotional struggles can result in stress, sadness, shame, and frustration.
 Know that this is temporary, and the right tools can set a child back on their path to success!
 Caring for a child is also exciting, fun, and hopeful, and I work to build these playful moments in sessions as well.
-For more information about therapy or assessment services, please book a free 15-minute consultation at the Services Page.
+For more information about assessment services, please visit the assessment page.